-The American Academy of Pediatrics recommends against using a trampoline recreationally; if you do, follow these tips.
+The American Academy of Pediatrics recommends against using a trampoline recreationally.
+If you do, follow these tips for your kids’ safety.

-I am often called the “Safety Lady” in my neighborhood and I take great pride in that, despite my girl’s embarrassment.
-I am a pediatric trauma injury prevention coordinator for Monroe Carell Jr. Children’s Hospital at Vanderbilt, and summer is the hardest time of year for me.
-Now that the weather is warmer and school is out, we will unfortunately begin to see a lot more kids being admitted to the hospital.
+I am often called the “Safety Lady” in my neighborhood and I take great pride in that, despite my girls’ embarrassment.
+I am a pediatric trauma injury prevention manager for Monroe Carell Jr. Children’s Hospital at Vanderbilt, and summer is the hardest time of year for me.
+With the weather warming up and school out, we will, unfortunately, begin to see a lot more kids being admitted to the hospital.

 One area of concern for those in our field is the use of trampolines.

 Are trampolines something to have fun on or something to be feared?
 According to the American Academy of Pediatrics, trampolines are simply too dangerous for children to use outside of a structured sports training program with proper supervision.
-Citing nearly 100,000 trampoline-related injuries in 2009, the Academy noted that installing safety nets and having adults nearby do not seem to affect the occurrence of injuries.
+The Academy noted that installing safety nets and having adults nearby do not seem to affect the occurrence of injuries.

 Parents often view trampolines simply as recreational equipment that keeps children busy, but trampolines are not toys.
 Injuries on trampolines can have very dangerous ramifications.
 Research shows that 75 percent of trampoline injuries occur when more than one person is jumping on the mat.
 The youngest kids are at greatest risk for significant injury, including fractures of the legs and spine.